Homemade Pan-Fried Gefilte Fish for a Haute Passover Seder

 When I mentioned the concept of making homemade gefilte fish, my mother, mother-in-law, and husband all had the same reaction.
 “Stinky!”
 They warned me that gefilte fish would smell up the house for days.
 The traditional way of making gefilte fish involves boiling fish, which sends the fish odor bubbling into the air, permeating the far corners of one’s abode.
 This gefilte fish recipe, however, calls for pan-frying.
 While your house will smell a bit fishy, it’s no worse than a typical fish dinner.

 I got the idea for the pan fried gefilte fish from Jill at Hey, That Tastes Good!
-Jill modified a recipe from the Jewish cookbook Love and Knishes to make hers.
+Jill modified a recipe from the Jewish cookbook Love and Knishes [paid link] to make hers.
 Here is my modified version of Jill’s modified version:

 - 1/2 lb salmon de-boned and skinned